Golden Globe Awards: The winners list

 Gina Rodriguez - "Jane the Virgin"

-Tracee Ellis Ross -"black-ish"
+Tracee Ellis Ross -"black-ish" *WINNER

 Limited Series or Motion Picture Made for Television